iadod/iadod.github.io/about.md

 Climbing in Yosemite = really good, but piss everywhere

-Worked in Manufacturing: its cool to iterate on thigs and build them fast
+Worked in Manufacturing: its cool to iterate on things and build them fast

 Work for myself now: independent contractor, limited liability corporation colon: